Resource Library: Resource

 Success Gaps Toolkit

-- Customizable presentation shell for each meeting; and
+- Customizable agendas, handouts, and presentation shells for each meeting; and

-- Other support materials such as improvement planning forms, meeting evaluation forms, reading materials to use with teams, and other success gaps presentations or stories.
+- Other support materials such as improvement planning forms, meeting evaluation forms, reading materials to use with teams, and others.

 These are resources that supplement the resource above.